BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/ULX3S.md

 executable:
 ```
 $ cd FIRMWARE/EXAMPLES
-$ make ST_NICCC.bin
+$ make ST_NICCC.elf
 ```
-then copy `ST_NICCC.bin` to the SDCard, insert the SDCard in the ULX3S and restart it, then select `ST_NICCC.bin` using the up/down buttons and start it using the right button.
+then copy `ST_NICCC.elf` to the SDCard, insert the SDCard in the ULX3S and restart it, then select `ST_NICCC.elf` using the up/down buttons and start it using the right button.

 _Note: there is also a version `ST_NICCC_spi_flash.c` that reads data